Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/harmonic-series.md

 ===
 To give a rigorous definition, similar to the convergence of a sequence, I will define the convergence of a series below.
 First I will introduce the notion of a partial sum:
 \\[\text{A partial sum } s_m \text{, of a series } \text{ is defined as: } s_m = \sum_{n = 1}^{m}x_n\\]
-Essentially, it is the sum up to a certain number.
+Essentially, it is the sum up to a certain index.
 Now, to define the convergence of a full series, in English we say that if the sequence of its partial sums converge to a number, then the series converges to that number.
 In simpler terms, we are saying that for a series to converge to a value (not infinity), then the sum must have smaller and smaller "additions" to cause the sequence to converge to a number.
 More formally:
 \\[\text{A series } \sum_{n = 1}^{\infty}\{x_n\} \text{, converges to a value L if }\\]
 \\[\text{the sequence of partial sums } s_m \text{, converges to L}\\]